Michelin96/pandas-challenge/README.md

 The smaller schools have the highest average scores in math and reading.
 Smaller school sizes most likely have smaller class sizes, reducing the student-teacher ratio.
 This invariably provides more time for indiviual help.

 The Charter School group has an overall passing rate over 20% higher than the District School group.
-It would seem that environment of Charter schools is more condusive to learning.
+It would seem that the environment of Charter schools is more condusive to learning.